w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 To find available indices to claim on Polkadot or Kusama, [this helper tool may come in handy](https://www.shawntabrizi.com/substrate-js-utilities/indices/).

-For keeping the index permanently, you can follow up with a `freeze` extrinsic.
+For keeping the index permanently, you can follow up with a `freeze` extrinsic as mentioned above.

 ## Using ENS with DOT/KSM accounts